Analysis of the primal-dual central path for nonlinear semidefinite optimization without the nondegeneracy condition: Concluding remarks and future work

 There exist two directions for future works.
 The first one is concerned with limiting behavior of the tangential direction $\dot{x}(\mu)$ in the $x$-space as $\mu\to 0$.
 We have the following conjecture:

 where $\xiast$ was defined in \cref{lem:xi}.
 For nonlinear optimization, the corresponding result was proven by \citet[Theorem~12]{wright2002properties}.
 The second direction of future works is to mitigate the strict complementarity (SC) condition from our assumptions.
-The SC actually plays a key role in our analysis, particularly when establishing Proposition\,\ref{prop:mukdk} that is a base for proving the subsequent theorems.
+The SC actually plays a key role in our analysis, particularly when establishing \cref{prop:mukdk}, a base for proving the subsequent theorems. {\cred Indeed, the following example, which is obtained from \citep[Section~4]{wright2002properties} with slight modification, shows that \cref{prop:mukdk} does not hold when the SC condition fails: